Nijenhuis operator in contact homology and descendant recursion in symplectic field theory: -recursion in rational SFT

 \section{$\omega$-recursion in rational SFT}

-An approach similar to the one we used above for contact homology also works in the case of full rational SFT, the main difference coming from the presence of non-constant nodal curves which is very naturally incorporated in the algebraic formalism of Lie derivatives and tensor fields by trading the Nijenhuis operator $N$ for a bivector $\omega$ well defined on SFT homology.
+An approach similar to the one we used above for contact homology should also work in the case of full rational SFT, the main difference coming from the presence of non-constant nodal curves which is very naturally incorporated in the algebraic formalism of Lie derivatives and tensor fields by trading the Nijenhuis operator $N$ for a bivector $\omega$ well defined on SFT homology.
+This section should be seen as a research announcements of the algebraic results that follow from assuming that the anlysis of the previous sections carries over without troubles to the more general context of SFT of contact manifolds (or even more general stable Hamiltonian structures).
+In particular this means that we are introducing new moduli spaces of $S^1$-parametrized rational curves and we are assuming the same type of degenerations of such curves that we have studied above, also serve as compactification (with the appropriate transversality and gluing theorems) in this case (with the substantial difference that nodal degenerations inside a given floor separating the top and bottom puncture of the given $S^1$-parametrized cylinder happen in codimension $1$, as explained below).